susuomlu/blog_content/clufm25cn000008jmanjugnut.md

 * Working with colleagues and outside contractors to build company network in 2021 and 2024.

-* Experienced in Microsoft server and Linux server configuration.
+* Experienced in working with Microsoft server and Azure AD.

+* Experienced in working with Linux server configuration.

 * Experienced in working with DELL and IBM servers.